jemorak/jemorak/README.md

 # Jemima Orakwue

-I am an aspiring software engineer who does not exactly know what to specialise in.
-Whether that be back-end or front end.
+I am an aspiring software engineer who does not know what to specialise in.
+Whether that be back-end or front-end.
 I'm currently on a break and have secured a placement at Kainos.

 Here are the languages and frameworks that I am familiar with:
 - Python
 - C#
 - PHP
 - JavaScript
+- Kotlin
+- Flutter
 - HTML & CSS
 - Laravel
 - Node